 The School Choir who receives the highest overall mark in the National Competitions for Schools is designated Ireland’s School Choir of the Festival and awarded The John Cunningham Trophy (See SPECIAL AWARDS).

-Closing date for receipt of completed applications is the third Friday of January of each year.
+Closing date for receipt of completed applications is Friday 18th February 2022.
 All completed application forms and all required numbers of original published scores or certified/licensed legal copies of music must be received by this date.
 Incomplete applications will not be considered.
 It is possible to submit an online application form here.

 Complete applications include:

 1. A completed entry form (online or by post) including the choir’s proposed competition programme, and choir CV of not more than 250 words in digital format (for our Festival Presenters)